-I am a former interiors magazine editor and recent graduate in Contemporary Portraiture from The Art Academy, London.
+I am a former interiors magazine editor and graduate in Contemporary Portraiture from The Art Academy, London.

 I like to paint – people obviously – but I also like to experiment with materials including documents, stitch, the written word and found objects too.